 If you have never been to Sparti, you may question this statement about spirit, honor, pride and equality.
 For one thing when historical ruins are left to linger as an afterthought or absence of thought of ‘glory days gone by,’ this act alone paints a vivid picture of an absolute rejection of ones ancestral heritage.
 This is the case with Sparti/Sparta.
 And for the inequality, just spend one day in Sparti and you would discover this for yourself.

-Rev. Dr. JC Húsfelt, Writer and Philosopher, Visionary, Poet and Martial Artist, pursues and relishes the clarity of firsthand and experiential knowledge.
+Dr. Husfelt relishes the clarity of firsthand and experiential knowledge.
 Since 1964 he has been on a journey, both literally and metaphorically, to touch the mystical and practical side of the martial arts and the mystery and myth, the spiritual and healing lore of indigenous cultures throughout the world.
-His adventures have taken him from his present home on the edge of a fjord in Western Washington through the Americas, to the icy plateaus and volcanos of Iceland and through the windswept barrens of the British Isles, onward across continental Europe and the Mediterranean, to Asia and Polynesia.
-Since receiving his Doctorate in Divinity, Dr. Húsfelt has authored six books, two of which are currently available.
-Dr. Húsfelt’s teachings are based on his first-hand experience of the lands and cultures that are an opus of his knowledge and wisdom.
+His adventures have taken him from his present home on the edge of a fjord in Western Washington through the Americas, to the icy plateaus and volcanos of Iceland and through the windswept barrens of the British Isles, onward across the Orkney Islands, Norway, continental Europe and the Mediterranean, to Asia and Polynesia.
+Dr. Husfelt’s teachings are based on his first-hand experience of the lands and cultures that are an opus of his knowledge and wisdom.